-Despite what you may think Japan actually has some pretty awesome grocery stores.
-And their prices are pretty reasonable – in some cases less than the US.
+Despite what you may think, Japan actually has some pretty great grocery stores.
+Their prices are pretty reasonable – in some cases less than in the US.

-And their products and fresh foods seem to be of higher quality.
+And their products + fresh foods seem to be of higher quality.

-There are several large chains – Life, YorkMart, Marutetsu, and others.
+There are several large chains – Life, YorkMart, Marutetsu, AEON, others.

-Japanese are not big on buying huge carts of food and storing it – most Japanese will stop on the way home from work and get something for a day or two.
+Japanese are not big on buying carts of food + storing it – most Japanese will stop on the way home from work and get something for a day or 2.
 Their refrigerators are much smaller too – even full sized ones can be as small as 1/4 the size of a US fridge.

 There are some good deals in grocery stores – fresh seafood abounds.
 So do vegetables.
 Prices are about the same as the US – sometimes lower.